davidbickley/P-Tag-Remover/README.md

 ## About the Author

 The P Tag Remover was developed by David Bickley, a web developer committed to enhancing our experience of the digital world.
-For more information and to explore other projects, visit [David Bickley's website](http://davidbickley.com/).
+For more information and to explore other projects, visit [David's website](http://davidbickley.com/).

 ## Version